hfp/libxs/documentation/libxs_math.md

 All three are normalized to the unit interval (h = 1/(n-1)).
 The `order` field records how many derivative orders were used;
 `n` is the extent of the fingerprinted dimension.
+The `datatype` field records the element type -- either the type passed by the caller, or the type discovered by probing when the caller passes LIBXS_DATATYPE_UNKNOWN (see "Type Discovery" below).

 To recover raw (unnormalized) finite-difference magnitudes, use the inline helper: